Please note: Regulations are currently under review for the 2023-24 season and so those currently published are subject to change.

 HAN 5.1.2 The losing team from each match will be required to provide table officials for the following match.
 These individuals do not have to hold a formal qualification.

 HAN 5.2 The decisions of referees shall be final.

 HAN 6 Courts The IHF Floor Regulations will not apply.
 The dimensions and run offs for each court will be as determined by the Competitions Committee and dependent on available facilities.
-For 2020-21 outdoor courts shall be used.
 The type(s) of playing surfaces to be used and any footwear restrictions shall be confirmed in the pre-event information.
 It is the responsibility of teams and individual players to ensure that they have the appropriate footwear for any playing surfaces they will be required to play on.

-HAN 7 Duration of play All matches will be 25 minutes long, played within a 30 minute window.
+HAN 7 Duration of play Group stage matches will be 18 minutes long, played within a 20 minute window.
+Knockout matches will be 20 minutes long, played within a 25 minute window.
 There will be no half-time break, no time-outs and time does not stop (for example for penalties or ball retrieval).